12-Year-Old Katelyn Nicole Davis’ Suicide Video Is Proliferating Widely On The Internet, And The Authorities Can Do Nothing About It

 But while Katelyn Nicole Davis’ suicide video might never disappear from the internet, it should have been the responsibility of sites like Facebook and YouTube to regulate the content as quickly as possible.
 It is easier said than done, of course, but one is left wondering if Facebook could have acted more promptly in getting the video removed.

-Kyle MacDonald, a New Zealand-based pyschotherapist, who was among the first ones to notify Facebook about the video’s disturbing content, wrote in The Guardian said that Facebook showed an irresponsible apathy towards the video or the victim despite continuous reminders from his side.
+Kyle MacDonald, a New Zealand-based psychotherapist, who was among the first ones to notify Facebook about the video’s disturbing content, wrote in The Guardian said that Facebook showed an irresponsible apathy towards the video or the victim despite continuous reminders from his side.

 “In subsequent communications, Facebook also claimed that because it is not hosting the video, it is not responsible.
 This is despite the fact that due to its inaction the links were widely available on Facebook for anyone to see long after I reported the problem.
-It has not been verified that the video is authentic but whether it is or it isn’t, the content of the video shows a child committing the most serious act of self harm and is not appropriate for public viewing.
+It has not been verified that the video is authentic but whether it is or it isn’t, the content of the video shows a child committing the most serious act of self harm and is not appropriate for public viewing.”

 The family of Katelyn also had a message for the people who are sharing or uploading the disturbing video on the Internet, asking them to share tributes for the young girl rather than the suicide video.